 Assume that a company provides consulting services today and agrees to receive $11,000 one year later.
 The $11,000 represents:

 - Interest compensation for the company waiting 365 days to be paid

 Under the accrual basis of accounting and with a time value of money of 10%, the service revenues that were earned today amount to $10,000.
 The difference of $1,000 is interest income to be reported during the 365 days that the company waits for the $11,000.

 Importance of the Time Value of Money in Accounting

-The time value of money is important in accounting because of the cost principle and the revenue recognition principle.
-However, materiality and cost/benefit allow the accountants to ignore the time value of money for its routine accounts receivable and accounts payable having credit terms of 30 or 60 days.
+The time value of money is important in accounting because of the accountant's cost principle and revenue recognition principle.
+However, the concepts of materiality and cost/benefit allow the accountants to ignore the time value of money for the routine accounts receivable and accounts payable having credit terms of 30 or 60 days.